cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

   The [CNS](https://github.com/tendermint/cns) is a Cosmos SDK module that the Cosmos Hub will one day run.
 As a hub through which cross-chain transactions go through, it only makes sense for the Cosmos Hub to host the critical information on how to reach the other chain IDs.
 The problem is that CNS is new and still under development.

+- Cosmos Registry (semi-decentralized)

-- Semi-automatically updated Github repo (semi-decentralized)
+  Semi-automatically updated Github repo.
   The [github.com/cosmos/registry](https://github.com/cosmos/registry) repo is a stopgap solution.
 Each chain ID has a folder describing its genesis and a list of peers.
 To claim their chain ID, a blockchain operator must fork this repo, create a branch with their chain ID, and submit a pull request to include their chain ID in the official `cosmos/registry` of chain IDs.

   Every chain ID is represented by a folder, and within that foldera `peers.json` file contains a list of nodes that you can connect to.

+- Cosmos Registrar (semi-decentralized)

-  The [cosmos-registrar](https://github.com/apeunit/cosmos-registrar) is an an existing tool that was started by Jack Zampolin and further developed by Ape Unit. the cosmos-registrar automates claiming and updating a chain ID.
+  The [cosmos-registrar](https://github.com/apeunit/cosmos-registrar) is a tool that was started by Jack Zampolin and further developed by Ape Unit.
+The cosmos-registrar automates claiming and updating a chain ID.
 In this case, updating a chain ID means committing a fresh peerlist to the GitHub repository.
 This commit should be run with a cronjob.
 Its state is best described as v1.0, so go ahead and report any bugs as Github issues.

+Choose which approach suites you and your usecase best.